2020 North Dakota elections

-North Dakota has held two statewide elections in 2020: a primary election on Tuesday, June 9, and a general election on Tuesday, November 3.
-In addition, each township has elected officers on Tuesday, March 17, and each school district held their elections on a date of their choosing between April 1 and June 30.
+North Dakota held two statewide elections in 2020: a primary election on Tuesday, June 9, and a general election on Tuesday, November 3.
+In addition, each township elected officers on Tuesday, March 17, and each school district held their elections on a date of their choosing between April 1 and June 30.

-Primary Election
+Primary election

-On Tuesday, June 9, North Dakota voters will select which candidates for statewide and legislative office will appear on the November ballot.
+On Tuesday, June 9, North Dakota voters selected which candidates for statewide and legislative office would appear on the November ballot.
 Because North Dakota does not have party registration, any eligible voter may vote in any one party's primary election.
 In addition, any number of constitutional amendments, initiated measures, or referred measures may be placed on the ballot by petition or legislative action.

-The State of North Dakota does not provide for a presidential primary, but the Democratic–NPL Party has held a firehouse caucus on March 10, 2020, to select delegates to the Democratic National Convention.
-As of 13 June 2019, the Republican Party has yet to announce plans for selecting delegates to the Republican National Convention.
+The State of North Dakota does not provide for a presidential primary, but the Democratic–NPL Party held a firehouse caucus on March 10, 2020, to select delegates to the Democratic National Convention.
+As of 13 June 2019, the Republican Party had yet to announce plans for selecting delegates to the Republican National Convention.

-General Election
+General election

-On Tuesday, November 3, concurrent with other statewide elections across the United States, North Dakota voters will select three electors to the United States Electoral College to elect the President of the United States, one United States Representative to represent North Dakota's at-large congressional district, their Governor (alongside Lieutenant Governor), and a number of other statewide executive and judicial officials.
-Voters who live in even-numbered legislative districts will also select their representatives to the North Dakota House of Representatives and North Dakota Senate.
+On Tuesday, November 3, concurrent with other statewide elections across the United States, North Dakota voters selected three electors to the United States Electoral College to elect the President of the United States, one United States Representative to represent North Dakota's at-large congressional district, their governor (alongside lieutenant governor), and a number of other statewide executive and judicial officials.
+Voters who lived in even-numbered legislative districts also selected their representatives to the North Dakota House of Representatives and North Dakota Senate.
 Finally, voters may face any number of constitutional amendments, initiated measures, or referred measures placed on the ballot by petition.

 Federal offices

 United States President

-North Dakota voters will select a presidential candidate on their ballots; the candidate with the most votes will send their preselected electors to represent North Dakota in the Electoral College.
-The state of North Dakota has three electoral votes in the Electoral College, and so will send three electors.
+North Dakota voters selected a presidential candidate on their ballots; the candidate with the most votes would send their preselected electors to represent North Dakota in the Electoral College.
+The state of North Dakota has three electoral votes in the Electoral College, and so would send three electors.